typing machine

 Author Anna Wäyrynen

-Anna Wäyrynen is COO and leads the Data & AI area at adesso Nordics.
+Anna Wäyrynen is COO and leads the Data & AI area at adesso Finland.
 Her passion is to help customers get real business value out of data.
 Anna has over 15 year experience in Data & AI from several industries such as manufacturing, public sector, healthcare, retail, logistics and financial services.
 Sustainability & data ecosystems are current topics in her work.

 Picture Juhana Jutila